Donald Adamson

 Donald Adamson, (30 March 1939 – 18 January 2024), was a British literary scholar and historian.

-Books which he wrote include Blaise Pascal: Mathematician, Physicist, and Thinker about God and Balzac and the Tradition of the European Novel, as well as The Curriers' Company: A Modern History.
+Adamson wrote books including Blaise Pascal: Mathematician, Physicist, and Thinker about God and Balzac and the Tradition of the European Novel, as well as The Curriers' Company: A Modern History.
 Adamson's works are regarded as a gateway to European literature.

 Biography

-Born at Culcheth in Lancashire to a farming family, his grandfather in Lymm died when he was two years old, so they moved to the Booth family farm overlooking the Bridgewater Canal in Cheshire.
-His maternal uncle, and godfather, was Major Gerald Loxley.
-His father's family was of Scottish extraction, and a distant cousin was Mgr Thomas Adamson.
+Adamson was born at Culcheth in Lancashire to a farming family.
+His grandfather died when Adamson was two years old, so the family moved to the family farm overlooking the Bridgewater Canal in Lymm, Cheshire.
+His maternal uncle, and godfather, was Gerald Loxley.
+His father's family was of Scottish extraction, and a distant cousin was Thomas Adamson.

 From 1949 to 1956 he attended Manchester Grammar School where he was taught by, amongst others, Eric James (later Lord James of Rusholme).
-He became a scholar of Magdalen College, Oxford, and was tutored by Austin Gill and Sir Malcolm Pasley, graduating BA in 1959, proceeding MA in 1963.
+He became a scholar of Magdalen College, Oxford, and was tutored by Austin Gill and Malcolm Pasley, graduating BA in 1959, proceeding MA in 1963.
 He won the Zaharoff Travelling Scholar Prize of the University of Oxford for 1959–60, thereafter studying at the Paris-Sorbonne University, being tutored by Pierre-Georges Castex.
 In 1962 he took the degree of BLitt, proceeding Master of Letters (MLitt); his thesis for the degree of Doctor of Philosophy (DPhil), entitled "Balzac and the Visual Arts", was supervised by Jean Seznec of All Souls College, Oxford.

 Adamson spent much of his teaching career at London University, although he taught at Manchester Grammar School from 1962 to 1964 and then at the Lycée Louis-le-Grand from 1964 to 1965.
 He taught at St George's Church of England School, Gravesend in 1968.

-In 1969 he joined Goldsmiths' College, where his teaching did much to enhance the University of London's standing throughout French academic circles.
-In 1971 he was appointed a Recognised Teacher in the Faculty of Arts of the University of London and, in 1972, a member of its Faculty of Education, holding both appointments until 1989.
-He served as Chairman of the Board of Examiners at London University from 1983 until 1986, attracting candidates for undergraduate degrees including external students from the UK, Europe and Asia.
-In 2021 he was awarded Hon FCIL.
+In 1969 he joined Goldsmiths' College.
+In 1971 he was appointed a teacher in the Faculty of Arts of the University of London and, in 1972, a member of its Faculty of Education, holding both appointments until 1989.
+He served as chairman of the Board of Examiners at London University from 1983 until 1986.
+In 2021 he was awarded honorary fellowship of the Chartered Institute of Linguists.